aosabook/500lines/objmodel/chapter.md

 This chapter explores the implementation of a series of very simple object models.
 It starts out with simple instances and classes, and the ability to call methods on instances.
-This is the "classical" object-oriented approach that was started by early OO languages such as Simula 67 and Smalltalk.
+This is the "classical" object-oriented approach that was established in early OO languages such as Simula 67 and Smalltalk.
 This model is then extended step by step, the first three steps exploring different language design choices, and the last step improving the efficiency of the object model.
 The final model is not that of a real language, but an idealized, simplified version of Python's object model.

-STOPPED HERE XXX
 The object models presented in this chapter will also be implemented in Python.
 The code works on both Python 2.7 and 3.4.
 The tests can be run with either py.test or nose.
 To understand the behavior and the design choice better the chapter will also present tests for the object model.

 The choice of Python as an implementation language is quite unrealistic.
 A "real" VM is typically implemented in a low-level language like C/C++ and needs a lot of additional attention to engineering detail to make it efficient.
 However, the simpler implementation